mpiersonsmela/tbdb/readme.md

 ### Dependencies
 Dependencies are listed in `environment.yml`.

-A script `init.sh` is provided to install them automatically using conda.
+A script `init.sh` is provided to install them automatically using `conda`.

+You can also manually initialize by installing dependencies, then unzipping all '.tar.gz' files in the '/pipeline' subdirectory, and creating '/pipeline/tempfiles'

 Code was designed and tested on OSX 10.14; other Unix operating systems should also work but have not been tested.